 Thanks to Terminix for sponsoring this post.
 As always, opinions are my own.

-What you need: Card stock, finger paints, a paint brush and a baby.
+What you need for DIY Footprint Flower Art: Card stock, finger paints, a paint brush and a baby.
 I completed the footprints in just a couple of minutes, and my baby was mostly stripped down for a bath.